 • Determine budgetary requirements

-Remember: an internal communications plan is not a hard-and-fast structure that you must adhere to.
-Communications is often reactionary and communicators become responsible for the management of dispersing and managing information in response to unforeseen events, changes, or incidents.
+An internal communications plan is not a hard-and-fast structure that you must adhere to.
+Communication is often reactive, and communicators become responsible for the management of dispersing and managing information in response to unforeseen events, changes, or incidents.

 Planning for the unexpected may sound like a contradiction, but there are processes and protocols that can be put into place to ensure that ad-hoc communication is managed successfully.
 Ensure you have a defined pathway for what needs to happen, and who needs to be involved.

-Don’t wait until the close of 2023 to evaluate your success.
-Seek agile feedback from your audience or on specific campaigns and where possible, regularly report against your KPIs and objectives to ensure you’re on track.
+Don’t wait until the close of the year to evaluate your success.
+Seek agile feedback from your audiences or on specific campaigns.
+Where possible, regularly report against your KPIs and objectives to ensure you’re on track.
 This will help identify any failures or weaknesses early on, meaning you can react or adjust accordingly.
 Learn from your successes and failures.

 Keep a finger on the pulse of any trends, changes, or developments, both inside and external to your organization.
-An annual or even 3-year plan used to be a pretty solid framework for organizations: now, this is simply no longer the case.
-In an age of continuous innovation and development, the pace of change is so rapid, that even monthly plans can become redundant before they’re actioned.
-Make your comms plan should be a living and evolving document.
-Revisit it and make adjustments to KPIs or targets where necessary.
+An annual or even 3-year plan used to be a solid framework for organizations: it is no longer the case.
+In an age of continuous innovation and development, the pace of change is so rapid that even monthly plans can become redundant before they’re actioned.
+Make your comms plan a living and evolving document.
+Revisit it and adjust KPIs or targets where needed.

 Summary